yboys0504/wsd/README.md

 It is recommended you train this model using the `--multigpu` flag to enable model parallel (note that this requires two available GPUs).
 More hyperparameter options are available as arguments; run `python biencoder.py -h` for all possible arguments.

 To evaluate an existing biencoder, run `python biencoder.py --data-path $path_to_wsd_data --ckpt $path_to_model_checkpoint --eval --split $wsd_eval_set`.
 Without `--split`, this defaults to evaluating on the development set, semeval2007.
 The model weights and predictions for the biencoder reported in the paper can be found [here](https://drive.google.com/file/d/1NZX_eMHQfRHhJnoJwEx2GnbnYIQepIQj).

+## Datasets
+The training set, development set, and test set can be found at this address [here](http://lcl.uniroma1.it/wsdeval/home).

 ## Citation